platehub/platehub.github.io/docs/templating-reference/tags.md

 Accepts the following arguments:

 `for`
 the Plate object that represents the form.
-This is usually an object with the default 'contact_form' content type.
-(Not required when called in theme file for [default contact_form content type](/docs/content-types#default-content-types))
+(Required)

 `to`
 the email addres where the message is sent.
 (Required)